Rahul-Kulkarni-X/AWS-DeepRacer-Womens-League-India-2021/Readme.md

 Monitor your standing on the leaderboard and use the below section to improve your position on the leaderboard to qualify for the next round.

-# Section 3: Model training and improving your model
+# Section 3: Model training and improving your model (Optional Section - use this section to improve your position on the leaderboard)

 ## 3.1: While your model is training